What is an objective, what types exist and how can it be articulated?

-Short-term objectives have a time horizon of approx. 1 year, medium-term objectives of 3 to 5 years and long-term objectives of 5 to 10 years.
+Short-term objectives have a time horizon of approx. 1 year, medium-term of 3 to 5 years and long-term of 5 to 10 years.
 The short-term goals are also regarded as operational goals (e.g. the relaunch of a website), the long-term as strategic objectives (conversion of drive technology in automobile production from gasoline and diesel to electric vehicles).

 In the practice of enterprises it frequently comes to a mixture of the different kinds: A short-term, operational goal, can be a monetary main objective, which fights with another objective for internal human resources and financial resources.
 An operational, non-monetary target may be a sub-target that works in the direction of a monetary and strategic overall objective.